KevinYie/Query2Cohort/README.md

 Interpreting Natural Language Clinical Queries

 Note: Due to being a consulting project, data and other information is under NDA.
 This repository contains only the notebooks demonstrating model performance as well as scripts required to train models on own data.
+Please refer to Excluded Code subtitle for more information to what has been excluded for now.

 **Company**: [Omic](Omic.ai)